 Replacing Your RV Toilet

 Replacing your RV toilet is a manageable task.
-Close your intake valves and purge the water from your toilet before beginning.
-Using the proper tools, disconnect the toilet from the RV bathroom.
+Close your intake valves and purge the water from them before beginning.
+Using the proper tools, disconnect the toilet from the bathroom.

 Replacing the Water Heater